glucas/nrun/README.md

 Hammerspoon is optional; if it is not installed, nrun will still work, but HUD/modal alerts and idle/lock detection will be disabled.

-> Note: Hammerspoon may prompt for Accessibility permissions on first run.
+> [!Note] Hammerspoon may prompt for Accessibility permissions on first run.
 > These are required for idle time and screen lock detection.

 ---